clarkgrubb/data-tools/doc/join-tsv.1.md

 `join-tsv` assumes that TSV\_FILE1 and TSV\_FILE2 in accordance with the IANA MIME type specificsation.

 `join-tsv` is easier to use than `join` when working with TSV files because it preserves the headers.
 It allows specifying the join column by name.

-HOW IT IS IMPLEMENTED

-HOW NULLS ARE HANDLED
+If the join column names differ, the column name if the left (i.e. first) file is used in the output.

+`join-tsv` performs the join by reading the smaller file into memory.  `join-tsv` can perform left, right, or full outer joins.

+The default null value is the empty string.
+It is not used as a join value.
+It can be changed to something else with the `--null` flag.
+The `--no-null` flag can be used to treat all strings including the empty string as join values.

 # OPTIONS

--c NAME, \--column=NAME
+-C NAME, \--column=NAME
-: Used to read CSV files which use DELIMITER to separate fields instead of a comma.
+: the name of the join columns if they are the same.
+If they differ, use the -L and -R flags.

+-L NAME, \--left-column=NAME
+: used to specify the name of the join column in the left (i.e. first) TSV file.

+-R, \--right-column
+: used to specify the name of the join column in the right (i.e. second) TSV file.

 -f, \--full
 : Perform a full outer join.
 Rows with a null join value in TSV\_FILE1 or TSV_FILE2 will be included in the output.